 Podcast miniseries about the May 18 uprising in Gwangju, South Korea, in 1980 against the US-backed military dictatorship of Chun Doo Hwan.
-We speak with participants in the events as well as researcher Kap Su Seol.
+We speak with Kim Yong Ho, David Dolinger and Jeon Yong Ho, who took part in the events, as well as researcher and lead translator of the excellent book, Gwangju Diary, Kap Su Seol.

 Our podcast is brought to you by our patreon supporters.
 Our supporters fund our work, and in return get exclusive early access to podcast episodes, bonus episodes, free and discounted merchandise and other content.
 Join us or find out more at patreon.com/workingclasshistory

 You can listen to our podcast on the below links, or on any major podcast app.
 Links to a few below.

 - Part 1: Background and beginning of the uprising, May 13-18

 - Part 2: Development and insurrection, May 19-22 – currently available for early listening for our patreon supporters

 - Part 3: Commune and repression, May 23-27 – currently available for early listening for our patreon supporters